 The small Tuesday night gang have been welding up rails at this location.

 This also means we have a place for surplus concrete.
 With Waratah Loop complete, we have few places to take offered surplus concrete.
 Setting these panels up means we have somewhere to use future donations.

 The Tuesday night team have been ‘chipping’ away at this for some time, welding up a new ‘track drain’ and building formwork.

 The preparation work paid off when a significant amount of surplus concrete arrived over several Saturdays.

-This will only be concreted almost to the end of the rail you can see.
-At some point in the distant future, a set of points will be here too and it will be a single line to Waratah loop.
+This will only be concreted just to the end of the track panel.
+In the near future, a set of points will be placed where the line becomes single track to Waratah loop.